For business-sale & CRE brokers running real deal flow

 Deal intake

-Paste a BizBuySell URL, drop a broker CSV, or auto-scrape the sources you've configured on a daily schedule.
+Paste a listing URL, drop a broker CSV, or pull from the sources you've authorized on a daily schedule.
 Asking price, NOI, revenue, industry, and geography are normalized.
 Duplicates against your existing pipeline are flagged on intake.

 B